 Now nearing completion of clinical trials Phase II, ladostigil has so far been proven a safe drug.
 The experiments with animal models demonstrate that the drug can not only slow the loss of cognitive function in Alzheimer’s and Parkinson’s diseases but also help alleviate symptoms of major depression.
 Weinstock-Rosin is convinced that these three debilitating forms of attack on normal brain function have common elements.
-Stressed Out

 Diseases like Alzheimer’s and Parkinson’s do not have a single, simple cause.
 In an organ as complex as the brain many processes seem to lead to neurodegeneration.

 It has become clear through the research of Professor Hermona Soreq, Dean of the Faculty of Science and a member of the Department of Biological Chemistry in the Alexander Silberman Institute of Life Sciences and the University’s multidisciplinary Eric Roland Center for Neurodegenerative Diseases, that stress, both psychological and chemical, has an impact on the progress of neurodegenerative diseases and even affects neuromuscular and blood cell diseases.